Recognition of same-sex unions in South Korea: Public opinion

-An April 2013 Gallup poll revealed that 25% of South Koreans supported same-sex marriage, while 67% opposed it and 8% did not know or refused to answer.
+An April 2013 Gallup poll revealed that 25% of South Koreans supported same-sex marriage, while 67% opposed it and 8% did not know or had refused to answer.
 A May 2013 Ipsos poll found that 26% of respondents were in favour of same-sex marriage and another 31% supported other forms of recognition for same-sex couples.

-The matchmaking website Duo asked 616 people between 25 July and 1 August 2015 for their views on same-sex marriage.
-Nearly 70% of female respondents viewed same-sex marriage as "acceptable", while 50% of men were against legalizing same-sex marriage.
+According to a survey conducted by the matchmaking website Duo between 25 July and 1 August 2015, nearly 70% of female respondents viewed same-sex marriage as "acceptable", while 50% of men were against legalizing same-sex marriage.
 The majority of respondents who supported same-sex marriage said they did so because marriage was a personal choice (68%), 14% said sexual orientation was determined by nature and 12% said it would help end discrimination.

+A September–October 2016 survey by the Varkey Foundation found that 47% of 18–21-year-olds supported same-sex marriage in South Korea.
 A 2017 Gallup Korea poll found that 58% of South Koreans opposed legalising same-sex marriage, while 34% supported and 8% were undecided.
 Another survey in December 2017 conducted by Gallup for MBC and the Speaker of the National Assembly reported that 41% of South Koreans thought same-sex marriage should be allowed, while 53% were against.

 Public support for same-sex marriage is growing rapidly according to the Asan Institute for Policy Studies.
 In 2010, 31% and 21% of South Koreans in their 20s and 30s, respectively, supported the legalization of same-sex marriages.
 In 2014, these numbers had almost doubled to 60% and 40%.
 Support among people over 60, however, remained unchanged (14% to 15%).
+A 2022 Hankook Research poll showed that 34% of South Koreans supported same-sex marriage, while 52% were opposed and 14% were undecided.
+Support was highest among 18–29-year-olds and people who personally knew a gay person.

+A Pew Research Center poll conducted between June and September 2023 showed that 41% of South Koreans supported same-sex marriage, 56% were opposed and 3% did not know or had refused to answer.
+When divided by age, support was highest among 18–34-year-olds at 61% and lowest among those aged 35 and above at 34%.
+Women (48%) were also more likely to support same-sex marriage than men (33%).
+Support was highest among the religiously unaffiliated at 50%, and lowest among Buddhists at 38% and Christians at 27%.